-9 V Embedded Workbench IDE. image_input Syntax image_input=filename, symbol, segment, alignment Parameters filename The pure binary file you want to link segment The segment where the binary data will be placed. symbol The symbol defined by the segment part where the binary data is placed alignment The alignment of the segment part where the binary data is placed Description Use this option to link pure binary files in addition to the ordinary input files.
-The file's entire contents is placed in the segment, which means it can only contain pure binary data (for instance, the raw-binary output format, see Single output file , page 77).
-The segment part where the contents of the filename file is placed, is only included if the symbol symbol is required by your application.
-Use the -g option if you want to force a reference to the segment part, see -g, page 48.
+Syntax image_input= image_input=filename,symbol,segment,alignment Parameters filename The pure binary file you want to link segment The segment where the binary data will be placed. symbol The symbol defined by the segment part where the binary data is placed alignment The alignment of the segment part where the binary data is placed Description Use this option to Use this option to link pure binary files in addition to the ordinary input files.
+The file's entire contents is placed in the segment, which means it can only contain pur binary data (for instance, the raw-binary output format, see Single output file , page 85 the symbol symbol The segment part where the contents of the filename file is placed, is only included if the symbol symbol is required by your application.
+Use the -g option if you want to force a reference to the segment part, see -g, page 55.